 Section 80 committees are usually permanent committees that specialise in one area of work and sometimes are given the right to make decisions over small issues.
 Section 80 committees advise executive committees on policy related matters.
-All committees were functional during the 2017/2018 financial year.
+All committees are functional during the current financial year.